Local Resources and Laws - School in Uruguay

 Reporting to Law Enforcement

 You also have the right to report the incident to law enforcement and/or seek a protective order from a court (or to choose not to do so).
 These options are available to you regardless of whether you choose to file a complaint with Middlebury.
-If you would like to request such assistance or would just like to learn more about these options, please contact the Director (cgonzal@middlebury.edu) or the Associate Director (smurnink@middlebury.edu) of the School in Uruguay.
+If you would like to request such assistance or would just like to learn more about these options, please contact the Director (cgonzal@middlebury.edu) or the Assistant Director (smurnink@middlebury.edu) of the School in Uruguay.

 Informal Resolution Options